sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 Key Insight: Total revenue reached **$71.24M** with **641K** units sold, indicating strong demand across the supply chain, but with underlying operational inefficiencies affecting fulfillment and cost control.

-Business Recommendation: Focus on scaling high-performing segments to further increase revenue and market reach.
+Business Recommendation: Scale high-performing segments by increasing inventory allocation and aligning supply with demand patterns in top-performing categories and regions.

 ---